TGC Health Department Confirms three new deaths from causes related to COVID-19

-According to the release thee patients were a woman in her 50s from Tom Green County, a man in his 60s from Tom Green County, and a man in his 70s from Pecos County.
+According to the release thee patients were a man in his 40s from Tom Green County, a woman in her 50s from Tom Green County, and a man in his 80s from Tom Green County.
 No other information about the patient was included in the release.

 The full statement, issued by the City of San Angelo, is below.